Initiatives we stand by

 Roadmap for green competitiveness in the financial sector

 Finance Norway has developed a roadmap for green competitiveness in the financial sector with a vision that the finance sector in 2030 is profitable and sustainable.
 The roadmap includes 6 principles for the financial sector and two principles for banks.
 Sparebanken Sør will integrate these principles in our strategic and operational plans.
-Read more in this report from Finance Norway (opens in a new window).

 The Eco-Lighthouse Certification Scheme